ShuttleworthFoundation/agreement_templates/README.md

 Insert the full legal name of the Employer on the cover page, then replace [Employer] with the short name of the employer throughout the document; specify an email address and physical address at which the employer will recieve notices for purposes of the contract.

-- Insert the full legal name of the Grant Giving Organisation;
-- replace [Grant Giver] with the short name of the Grant Giving organisation throughout the document;
-- in 11.4 specify which law will apply to interpretation of the agreement;
-- in 15.6 and 15.7 specify which organisation will appoint an arbitrator if the parties do not agree on an arbitrator;
-- in 16.11 specify an email address and physical address at which the grant giving organisation will recieve notices for purposes of the contract.